 Adopt-A-Position volunteers are asked to commit for a two-year period for one day in both the spring and the fall to work on their assigned tasks.
 Tasks can be as varied as raking leaves, painting fences, weed-whacking or picking up discarded debris.
 All work is prearranged with the AAP coordinator, Randall Hill, who can be contacted at 717-338-4474.
 The First Defenders Civil War Round Table fields a small group of eager volunteers, and six sites have been adopted.

-The next AAP volunteer work date is currently scheduled for Thursday, May 28th!
-However, with the current COVID-19 issues affecting GNMP and the community, this date may be postponed.
+The next AAP volunteer work date scheduled for Thursday, May 28th, has been CANCELLED due to the ongoing COVID-19 issues affecting GNMP and the community.
+A new date will be scheduled as conditions change.
 Check back for updates!!

 The First Defenders Civil War Round Table has adopted the following sites: